mrismanaziz/Reforestation/README.md

-## Why did the man put his money in the freezer?
-He wanted cold hard cash!
+## What did the piece of bread say to the knife?
+Butter me up.